WomenPlusPlus/deploy-impact-23-shift-5/README.md

 </div>

-# About The Project 📣
+# About The Project :mega:
 <div align="center">

   <p>Founded on the principles of equality and digital education, EntryTech Hub brings together a coalition of forward-thinking associations, tech companies, and job seekers.
 We believe that everyone, regardless of their background or experience, should have access to the limitless possibilities of the digital world.